lmaccherone/Lumenize/README.md

 In November of 2012, Lumenize wanted to start keeping old versions around because it was about to undergo a huge backward-breaking change.
 For a few days between 11-25 and 11-30, we were using an approach of multiple copies but then we switched to using git tags.

+* 0.6.6 - 2013-02-11 - More precise toDateCell when incrementally calculated.
 * 0.6.5 - 2013-02-09 - Fixed bug on TimeSeriesCalculator where toDateCell was including more
   than it should and was possible located wrong.
 Changed histogram to use Q3 + 1.5 * IQR as outlier detector and added option to not do outlier clipping.
 Lots of little documentation